Foundation - 2020

 Perceptual Motor Program (PMP)

 In Foundation students participate in the Perceptual Motor Program (PMP).
 This program develops the child’s perception of time and space and the limitations of the human body.
-Above all it aims to give children the confidence to manipulate themselves through experiences with music, fitness, dance and movement.
-Foundation students have weekly PMP sessions from Term 2 onwards.
+Above all, it aims to give children the confidence to manipulate themselves through experiences with music, fitness, dance and movement.

 Curriculum In Action (CIA):